Markfelixm/Markfelixm/README.md

 ---

-I mostly dabble in machine learning, graphics rendering, game making, and C/C++ applications and tooling.
+I'm into game programming, machine learning, and web applications.

 ---

-Feel free to connect on [linkedin](https://www.linkedin.com/in/marmulle/)🔗 or check out [my site](https://markfelixm.github.io/marmulle.dev/)🪐.
+Feel free to connect on [linkedin](https://www.linkedin.com/in/marmulle/)🔗.
 I attend a bunch of hackathons, gamejams, and conferences in Helsinki 🇫🇮.
 If that's you too, come say hi!